ydashko/ydashko/README.md

 - I have a DMD in dentistry.

 ## 📫 Contact
+ maybe without this part replaced to left side
  For a quick response, DM me on [Instagram]() or [LinkedIn](). some css styled cards or businesscard variant
 ## To Do